 We are also pleased to see that certain will trusts and life insurance policy trusts wound up within 2 years of death are excluded from registration.
 Individuals often use trusts in these scenarios to help preserve some confidentiality and provide flexibility to their families without the intention for the trusts to continue after their death for a long period of time, so it is right that the additional burden of complying with the trust register is not applied here.

 Despite numerous submissions campaigning for the exclusion of bare trusts from the TRS, this is a notable absentee from the list of Excluded Trusts in the updated regulations.
-Without HMRC guidance to the contrary, it appears that bare trusts that meet any of the above registration requirements will be required to register on the TRS.
+Without HMRC guidance to the contrary, it appears that bare trusts that meet any of the above registration requirements are required to register on the TRS from 6 October 2020.

 UK business relationship